 In the same issue of Nature there is another study that addresses the lack of response of bladder cancer patients to immunotherapy.
 Conducted by the North American pharmaceutical company Genentech, this study draws the same conclusions as Batlle’s team.
 “This second study demonstrates that the discovery goes beyond colon cancer.
 It appears that many types of tumour use the same strategy—increasing the expression of TGF-beta in the environment—to evade the immune system.
 Patients with these tumours may also benefit from immunotherapies based on the inhibition of this hormone,” say the scientists at IRB Barcelona.

-The study has involved collaboration with the chemistry lab headed by Antoni Riera at IRB Barcelona, which synthesised the drug that inhibits TGF-beta activity, and Toni Berenguer and Camille Stephan-Otto, in the Biostatistics and Bioinformatics Facility at the same institute, who validated the similarity of human and mouse tumours.
+The study has involved collaboration with the chemistry lab headed by Antoni Riera at IRB Barcelona and professor of the University of Barcelona, which synthesised the drug that inhibits TGF-beta activity, and Toni Berenguer and Camille Stephan-Otto, in the Biostatistics and Bioinformatics Facility at the same institute, who validated the similarity of human and mouse tumours.
 The study also involved the Department of Oncology and Pathology at the Hospital del Mar de Barcelona.

 The study received funding from the BBVA Foundation, the Olga Torres Foundation, the Josef Steiner Foundation, the European Research Council, the Ministry of Economy and Competitiveness through ERDFs, the Botín Foundation, and Santander Bank through its Global Santander Universities Division.
 Eduard Batlle and Daniele Tauriello are also members of the CIBERONC network (Biomedical Research Networking Centre in Oncology), from which the lab receives funds for developing the studies.